HKHTC-ASHK WWII Memorial Dinner Featuring Prof. Rana Mitter & Holocaust Survivor Mark Spigelman

 Memorial Reception and Dinner Commemorating the 80th Anniversary of the End of World War II

-The Hong Kong Holocaust and Tolerance Centre (HKHTC) and Asia Society Hong Kong Center (ASHK) invite you to a memorial reception, dinner, and programme commemorating the 80th anniversary of the end of World War II and honouring its survivors.
+In partnership with Asia Society Hong Kong Center (ASHK), the Hong Kong Holocaust and Tolerance Centre (HKHTC) proudly hosted a memorial reception and dinner commemorating the 80th anniversary of the end of World War II.

 Auschwitz 80th Anniversary: UN Holocaust Memorial Day Commemoration 2025